mwajdzik/course-angular/README.md

 ## Directives:
 - attribute - interact with the element (ngClass, ngStyle)
 - structural - interact with the current view container and change the structure of the DOM (ngIf, ngFor, ngSwitch)
-             - leading *, only one structural directive is allowed on a given element
+             - leading star, only one structural directive is allowed on a given element

 ## Pipes
 - used to transform a value